elenakrittik/elenakrittik/README.md

 # About me

-Mostly backend developer with intrest in frontend and game development.
+Mostly backend developer with interest in frontend and game development.
 Passionate about Open Source.

 ### Projects